Artificial scarcity

 Artificial scarcity is scarcity of items despite the technology for production or the sufficient capacity for sharing.
 The most common causes are monopoly pricing structures, such as those enabled by laws that restrict competition or by high fixed costs in a particular marketplace.
 The inefficiency associated with artificial scarcity is formally known as a deadweight loss.

 Background

 In a capitalist system, an enterprise is judged to be successful and efficient if it is profitable.
-To obtain maximum profits, producers may be restricting production rather than ensuring the maximum utilisation of resources.
+To obtain maximum profits, producers may restrict production rather than ensure the maximum utilisation of resources.
 This strategy of restricting production by firms in order to obtain profits in a capitalist system or mixed economy is known as creating artificial scarcity.